menghaohan/COVID19USFlows/README.md

 We provide a set of tools for downloading data.

 #### Download Daily Patterns
-To download daily patterns at different spatial scales, you can use <em>codes/download_daily_data.py</em> with the specified data range.
+To download daily patterns at different spatial scales, you can use <em>codes/download_daily_data.py</em> with the specified date range.
 Usage:

 ```